Book Sample: Transforming Our Zombie Selves (opening and part zero)

 —Laurie Strode, to Michael Myers, Halloween (2018)

 Given that time is a circle and not a straight line, though, I want to add that isolating any first-mover is kind of arbitrary.
-Zeuhl, for example, put me on a collision course with Jadis, and Jadis sent me towards Cuwu, Bay and Harmony (among others), bringing us to this exact moment in time.
+Beyond my childhood/formative years, Zeuhl put me on a collision course with Jadis, and Jadis sent me towards Cuwu, Bay and Harmony (among others), bringing us to this exact moment in time.
 Instead of pinning it all on Jadis, then, the entire subchapter seeks to considers Jadis’ site of abuse as something to raise and rebuild in small; i.e., during the rememory process concerned my personal abuse as something to resurrect and play with by returning home to face the music again: as a matter of playtime.

 To that, part zero of “Personal Trauma” outlines Jadis as someone to summon during liminal expression, specifically ludo-Gothic BDSM as coming home to its own origins.
 To that, the ensuing dollhouse has been made to safely invigilate my unironic Great Destroyer and learn from what they did to me; i.e., their harm as emblematic of capital’s business-as-usual, its seasonal rapes of nature through past victims commercialized in various ways (re: Pagans and Halloween).
 All become a kind of cultural zombie to transform away from systemic harm by reflecting on my personal trauma.
 As something to join with a broader pedagogy of the oppressed, doing so challenges rape as a matter of profit under capital.
 Rape equals profit through Capitalism, and Jadis raped me to profit in all the usual ways that capital does—playing with my emotions like a doll they could slowly break.